 Which bills have appropriated money from the Economic Stabilization Fund?

-Since its creation, the following bills have appropriated money from the Economic Stabilization Fund:
+As of 2011, the following bills have appropriated money from the Economic Stabilization Fund:

 What was the economic situation in Texas when the Economic Stabilization Fund was created?